lrynek/painless-car-rental/README.md

 }
 ```

+💡 You can comment out any of the factors to see how they contribute to the ranking.

 💡 You can add any other factor you want on base of those existing ones.

 💡 You can also play with all those factors' weights as well in the `RecommendedSorter` constructor and see the influence on the overall ranking.